$L$-functions of Kloosterman sheaves: L -functions of Kloosterman sheaves

-As a consequence, the Hodge--Tate numbers are independent of $\ell$.
+As a consequence, the Hodge--Tate weights are independent of $\ell$.

-In order to apply the theorem of Patrikis--Taylor to the weakly compatible family $\scr{R}$, it is necessary to verify the conditions stated in Theorem~\ref{thm::P-T}.
+In order to apply the \cref{cor::P-T} to the weakly compatible family $\scr{R}$, it is necessary to verify the conditions stated in \cref{cor::P-T}.
 The purity is satisfied because the Galois representations $(\mathrm{M}_{n+1}^k)_\ell$, as well as their semisimplifications, are pure of weight $nk+1$.
-The regularity condition is also fulfilled for pairs $(n+1,k)$ presented in Theorem~\ref{thm::L-function}, as the multiplicities of Hodge--Tate numbers of $(\mathrm{M}_{n+1}^k)_\ell$ (and their semisimplifications) are either $0$ or $1$, by Corollary~\ref{cor::hodge} and the comparison isomorphism above.
+The regularity condition is also fulfilled for pairs $(n+1,k)$ presented in \cref{thm::L-function}, as the multiplicities of Hodge--Tate weights of $(\mathrm{M}_{n+1}^k)_\ell$ (and their semisimplifications) are either $0$ or $1$, by \cref{cor::hodge} and the comparison isomorphism above.